 Buying An SD Card Today.

 Today, we have access to all three of these SD cards.
-Thanks to the invention of the exFAT format in 2009, it’s likely that we will see upwards to 512TB cards in the future.
-But until then, the three SD (Secure Digital) card choices at our fingertips are viable options for most anyone’s needs.
+Thanks to the invention of the exFAT format in 2009, it’s likely that we will see upwards of 512TB cards in the future.
+But until then, the three SD (Secure Digital) card choices at our fingertips are viable options for almost anyone’s needs.

-SD cards with 128GB to 2TB of space are not supported by most cellular devices.
+Cellular devices don’t support SD cards with 128GB to 2TB of space.
 If your portable storage needs are in the 1 to 2TB range, you should compare the SDXC card to an external hard drive.
 Depending on your needs and budget, an external USB hard drive may be the better purchase.
 Insight: flash drives get damaged, buy an SD that’s fast enough for your application.

-As we plunge ever forward into a digital world where higher quality files are continually created, we are sure to see new and improved SD storage devices.
+As we plunge ever forward into a digital world we continually create higher quality files, we are sure to see new and improved SD storage devices.
 As more devices that are diverse become available, it’s up to us to choose the ones best suited to our individual needs.